 - Average Access time – seek time + Average Rotational latency + data transfer time + controller time.

-In questions, if the seek time and controller time is not mentioned, take them to be zero.
+In questions, if the seek time and controller time are not mentioned, take them to be zero.

 If the amount of data to be transferred is not given, assume that no data is being transferred.
 Otherwise, calculate the time taken to transfer the given amount of data.

-The average of rotational latency is taken when the current position of R-W head is not given.
-Because, the R-W may be already present at the desired position or it might take a whole rotation to get the desired sector under the R-W head.
+The average rotational latency is taken when the current position of the R-W head is not given.
+Because the R-W may be already present at the desired position or it might take a whole rotation to get the desired sector under the R-W head.
 But, if the current position of the R-W head is given then the rotational latency must be calculated.